 In New York Mr. Massey catalogued and sold three copies of the first printing of the Declaration of Independence, six copies of the first edition of Audubon: The Birds of America, and two copies of the Western world's first printed book: the Gutenberg Bible (for $2.2 million and $5.39 million respectively).
 In the field of manuscripts, Mr. Massey sought out, secured for auction, catalogued and sold the Leonardo da Vinci Codex Leicester to Bill Gates for $30,802,500.

 Mr. Massey is a native of London, England.
 He resides in New York City.
 He is a member of the Association Internationale de Bibliophilie, the Grolier Club, the Garrick Club, and the Old Book Table.
-As well as his work and all of the catalogue reading it entails, Mr. Massey enjoys running, movies, music, history, and travel.
+As well as his work and all of the catalogue reading it entails, Mr. Massey enjoys cycling and walking, movies, music, history, and travel.